 Amendment 1 passed in January 2008 providing for an additional homestead exemption of up to $25,000 to home owners whose homes have an assessed value of more than $50,000.
 This additional exemption does not apply to the school board millage.

 When may a homeowner apply for homestead exemption?

 The legal owner is urged to file as soon as they occupy the residence and they have proof of Florida residency.
-The homeowner must establish permanent Florida residency on or before January 1, and apply on-line or in person at the Property Appraiser’s office no later than the March 1 deadline of the year the exemption is to begin.
+The homeowner must occupy the property as their primary residence and establish permanent Florida residency on or before January 1, and apply on-line or in person at the Property Appraiser’s office no later than the March 1 deadline of the year the exemption is to begin.
 Our office preference is that the owner files the application on-line.
-However, the homestead application and instructions may be mailed to the property owner upon request or may be printed from our website at www.manateepao.com.
-Your initial homestead application will also serve as the application for the additional homestead exemption.
+However, the homestead application and instructions may be printed from our website at www.manateepao.com or mailed to the property owner upon request.

 Am I able to file for my homestead exemption online?